Creating New Gradle Builds

 The

-plugin, and custom tasks you just added as well.❯ ./gradlew tasks > Task :tasks ------------------------------------------------------------ All tasks runnable from root project ------------------------------------------------------------ Archive tasks ------------- zip - Archives sources in a zip file Build tasks ----------- assemble - Assembles the outputs of this project. build - Assembles and tests this project. clean - Deletes the build directory.
+tasks command lists Gradle tasks that you can invoke, including those added by the base plugin, and custom tasks you just added as well.❯ ./gradlew tasks > Task :tasks ------------------------------------------------------------ All tasks runnable from root project ------------------------------------------------------------ Archive tasks ------------- zip - Archives sources in a zip file Build tasks ----------- assemble - Assembles the outputs of this project. build - Assembles and tests this project. clean - Deletes the build directory.
 Build Setup tasks ----------------- init - Initializes a new Gradle build. wrapper - Generates Gradle wrapper files.
 Custom tasks ------------ copy - Simply copies sources to a the build directory Help tasks ---------- buildEnvironment - Displays all buildscript dependencies declared in root project 'basic-demo'. components - Displays the components produced by root project 'basic-demo'. [incubating] dependencies - Displays all dependencies declared in root project 'basic-demo'. dependencyInsight - Displays the insight into a specific dependency in root project 'basic-demo'. dependentComponents - Displays the dependent components of components in root project 'basic-demo'. [incubating] help - Displays a help message. model - Displays the configuration model of root project 'basic-demo'. [incubating] projects - Displays the sub-projects of root project 'basic-demo'. properties - Displays the properties of root project 'basic-demo'. tasks - Displays the tasks runnable from root project 'basic-demo'.
 Verification tasks ------------------ check - Runs all checks.
 Rules ----- Pattern: clean<TaskName>: Cleans the output files of a task.
 Pattern: build<ConfigurationName>: Assembles the artifacts of a configuration.
 Pattern: upload<ConfigurationName>: Assembles and uploads the artifacts belonging to a configuration.
 To see all tasks and more detail, run gradlew tasks --all To see more detail about a task, run gradlew help --task <task> BUILD SUCCESSFUL in 0s 1 actionable task: 1 executed

 No comments: